python-versioneer/python-versioneer/README.md

 Source trees come from a variety of places:

-* a version-control system checkout (mostly used by developers or eager followers)
+* a version-control system checkout (mostly used by developers)
 * a nightly tarball, produced by build automation
-* a snapshot tarball, produced by a web-based VCS browser, like hgweb or github's "tarball from tag" feature
+* a snapshot tarball, produced by a web-based VCS browser, like github's "tarball from tag" feature
-* a release tarball, produced by "setup.py sdist", and perhaps distributed through PyPI
+* a release tarball, produced by "setup.py sdist", distributed through PyPI

 Within each source tree, the version identifier (either a string or a number, this tool is format-agnostic) can come from a variety of places: